-The first bar, $860, includes all workers.
-People with a bachelor’s degree earned a median of $1,137 per week or about $59,000 per year, significantly more than those with less education.
+People with a bachelor’s degree earned a median of $1,334 per week or about $69,000 per year, significantly more than those with less education.
 Individuals with advanced degrees tend to earn even more.
-Of course, each bar in the graph combines a wide variety of career paths, and individual outcomes depend on a variety of factors.
+Of course, each number in the chart combines a wide variety of career paths, and individual outcomes depend on a variety of factors.

 Is Education Beyond High School Worth the Investment?